mikael-johnsson/the-garage-sale/README.md

 **Show score and exit**

-If "show score and exit" option is chosen, the value of the users current inventory, i.e. the current score, is displayed.
+If "show score and exit" option is chosen, the value of the users current inventory, i.e. the current score, and the amount of attempted trades is displayed.
 The user is thereafter given to option to exit the game or continue playing.

 ![Screenshot of the show score and exit function](assets/images/features_show_score.png)

 **Learn more about the vendors**

 If "learn more about the vendors" option is chosen, information about the five different vendors are displayed.
 A cunning player obtain information which of the different vendors are easy / hard to trade with.
+The user receives the information about each vendors most valuble item.
 Then returns the user to "Game menu".

 ![Screenshot of the learn more about the vendors feature](assets/images/features_show_vendor_info.png)